DonovanLoSg/forexbacktesting/README.md

 The main content section will display content related to the page.

-For the home page, it is the application wwhcih consist of different panels.
+For the home page, it is the application which consist of different panels.

 <img src="http://forexbacktesting.donovanlo.sg/assets/img/readme/interface.png" style="margin: 0;" alt="List of user tasks and corresponding interface elemnts to enable them. ">